ayuelgarang105/PasswordLocker/READme.md

 #### Author: [Ayuel Gabriel](https://github.com/Ayuelgarang105)

 ## Description

-This is a python application that manages our passwords and even create new passwords for us.
+This is a python application that manages our passwords and even creates new passwords for users.

 ## User Stories